All rights belong to their respective authors. If you wish to use this material, please contact us.

 Q. We’d also like to take a moment to acknowledge the tremendous audience response to the show.
 What was your first reaction to that?

-A. Actually, my friend Adam Jacobs was in Toronto with the tour of Lion King, and I invited them all to our first preview, so the pressure was on.
+A. Actually, my friend Adam Jacobs was in Toronto on the tour of Lion King, and I invited them all to our first preview, so the pressure was on.
 They loved it.
-The audience reaction at our curtain call was a huge relief.
+The audience’s reaction at our curtain call was a huge relief.
 I was pretty sure what we had was special, but it was nice to get that audio and visual validation.